 What makes a bed cozy and inviting?
-Although sheets, duvets and pillows are essential components, learning how to layer a bed will help you create an impressive experience that you and your guests will love.
-From the mattress topper to sheeting to the perfect throw, here’s how to to style a bed that looks as good as it feels.
+Although sheets, duvets and pillows are essential components of any comfortable bed, learning how to layer like a designer will help you create a bedscape and an impressive experience that you and your guests will love.
+From the mattress topper to sheeting, the perfect throw and pillows on pillows here’s how to style a bed that looks as good as it feels.

 How to Layer a Bed

 There are different ways to make your bed, depending on your style preference as well as the season.
 But you’ll always want a comfortable base with clean lines, plus premium layers you can drape, fold and stack to achieve the look of modern styles.
 Check out the details for your options then how to style a bed using these components.

 The foundation of a great night’s sleep starts with your mattress, but a mattress topper offers the ability to customize your sleep experience.

 Start with a mattress pad for your base, to add a protective layer between you and your mattress.
 A mattress topper also adds an extra layer of comfort.
 Consider upgrading to a Down Mattress Topper to feel like you’re sinking into a marshmallow-stuffed cloud.
 Or take comfort to the next-level with a Wool Mattress Topper that offers extra support while cradling your pressure points.
 The wool topper features a natural resilience to body impressions.
 Its breathable, moisture-wicking qualities provide a comfortable sleep year round.